HelloDevApp/Budget_Essence_Plateform/index.md

  **2.b Content**<br/>

-Dylan Zaoui determines much of the content of the Platform and takes great care with the information on the Platform.
+The Seller determines much of the content of the Platform and takes great care with the information on the Platform.
 We take all reasonable steps to keep our Platform as complete, accurate and up-to-date as possible, even when the information on the Platform is provided by third parties.
 We reserve the right to modify, supplement or delete the Platform and its contents at any time without liability.

-Dylan Zaoui cannot offer an absolute guarantee regarding the quality of the information on the Platform.
+The Seller cannot offer an absolute guarantee regarding the quality of the information on the Platform.
 It is therefore possible that this information may not always be complete, accurate or up to date.
-Therefore, Dylan Zaoui shall not be liable for any direct or indirect damages that the User may suffer as a result of the information on the Platform.
+Therefore, The Seller shall not be liable for any direct or indirect damages that the User may suffer as a result of the information on the Platform.

 If any content on the Platform is in violation of the law or the rights of third parties, or is otherwise unethical, we ask that you notify us as soon as possible by email so that we can take appropriate action.